QUICK TRAIL FACTS

 - Sights: views, blueberry barrens, old stone hut, meadows

 The wheelchair-accessible trails are all on the north side of Beech Hill.
 If you start on this side and just want to walk up the hill, you’ll follow a wide dirt road through blueberry barrens for about 0.6 miles.
 The hiking is gradual and easy.
 At the top, you can rest at the picturesque stone hut with a sod-and-grass roof and a deep, stone-tiled porch.
-Walk around the house for 360-degree views of mountains and the sea, and of meadows teeming with flowers, birds and insects.
-It’s glorious, and thus, quite popular.
-Coastal Mountains Land Trust manages the land here for grassland bird habitat and grows organic blueberries on one side of the hill.
+Walk around the house for 360-degree views of mountains, the sea, and meadows teeming with flowers, birds and insects.
+Coastal Mountains Land Trust manages the land for grassland bird habitat and grows organic blueberries on one side of the hill.